jloizel/jloizel/README.md

 - 🌍 **Natalie's Next Stop** - A travel blog for Natalie, showcasing her adventures around the world.

 - 🧩 **Hackr** - An interactive coding challenge app designed to help you develop your programming skills through engaging daily coding puzzles.

+- 🚧 **JobTrackr** - A job tracking app designed to streamline and organise your job search process.
+The app focuses on helping users track applications and store personal files so they never miss an opportunity.

 <br />